Combining Revenue and Costs in a Table

 A firms maximizes its profits or minimizes its losses at a quantity where MC equals MR, or where a non-falling MC comes as close as possible to (without exceeding) MR. The price must be above the firm’s lowest average variable cost for the firm to produce this quantity.
 If the price is less than the firm’s lowest AVC, then it should shut down (produce a quantity of zero) for a while (until conditions improve).

-Application B: The Market Price is below the Firm’s Average Total Cost, but above the Firm’s Average Variable Cost
+Case B: The Market Price is below the Firm’s Average Total Cost, but above the Firm’s Average Variable Cost

 Let’s assume that market price drops to $21.
 This means that the firm’s average revenue and marginal revenue are $21, as well.